sorousht/working-with-legacy-code-workshop-2024eu04working-with-legacy-code-workshop-2024eu04/README.md

 Next step is extracting the classes into individual files.

 There are some constants and templates which we attempted to extract and place in a constant file as a configuration for the application.

+We introduced a sqlite database with a dedicated service